What do ARA, a needs assessment and private wealth limitation mean?

 Learn more about M2-Kodit needs assessment when selecting residents.

-As the ARA rental apartments are intended for those in need, the tenants are subject to certain private wealth limitations.
-Private wealth refers, for example, to the ownership of properties, forest and shares.
-You can check your own wealth information from the Tax Administration’s annual tax decision and through the omavero.fi service.
-You can ask about the value (i.e. the current selling price) of your owner-occupied apartment and property from a real estate agent or study the selling prices in the area.
+Private wealth includes, for example, ownership of real estate, forests, and shares.
+You can check your own wealth information from the Tax Administration’s annual tax decision or via the omavero.fi service.
+To determine the value (i.e., the current market price) of your owner-occupied apartment or property, you can consult a real estate agent or review recent selling prices in your area.

-The amount of the private wealth limitations varies by the year and municipality.
-The number of people moving in to the rental apartment also affects the private wealth limitations.
-The more people, the higher the combined wealth may be.
+The amount of the private wealth limitations also varies by year and municipality.
+In addition, the number of people moving into the ARA rental apartment affects the limitation—the more people, the higher the combined allowed wealth.

 Are you interested?
 Rear more about private wealth limitations.